TylerIsCoding/DM_Companion/README.md

 <h1 align="center">DM Companion</h1>
 <img src="https://i.imgur.com/ehurLB1.jpg">
 <br>
 <p>DM Companion is a web application that uses JWT for authentication.
-The application enables users to create and manage session notes, recaps, and any other information they need to store for our ongoing Dungeons and Dragons campaign.</p>
+The application enables users to create and manage session notes, recaps, and any other information they need to store for their ongoing Dungeons and Dragons campaign.
+Users also have access to the DnD 5th Edition Monster Manual API, and an Encounter Tracker that gives access to an initiative tracker, a dice roller, and a health tracker app.</p>

 <h2>How It's Made</h2>
 <p><strong>Tech Used:</strong>React, MongoDB, Mongoose, Express.js, Node.js, HTML5, CSS3, and JavaScript</p>